ludmilpaulo/digital_agency/README.md

 ### Client Services

-- **Project Manager**: Oversees project timelines and deliverables, ensuring projects meet client expectations.
+- **Project Manager**: Oversees project timelines and delies, ensuring projects meet client expectations.
 - **Account Manager**: Acts as the primary liaison between clients and the agency, managing communications and project specifics.

 ### Legal and Finance